pelias/openstreetmap/README.md

 - http://localhost:9200/pelias/osmway/_search
 - http://localhost:9200/pelias/osmaddress/_search

+## Querying the data and running a service

+Once you're all set up you can clone and install https://github.com/pelias/api which provides a RESTful webserver and the query logic required to control what information gets retrieved from the indeces and how it's formatted for the end user.

 ## Issues

 If you have any issues getting set up or the documentation is missing something, please open an issue here: https://github.com/pelias/openstreetmap/issues